PatCH0816/caption-driven-xai/doc/source/50_standalone_model.md

 ResNet architecture: https://towardsdatascience.com/understanding-and-visualizing-resnets-442284831be8
 ResNet expects input images of size: 224x224
 -->
 In order to demonstrate a caption-based explainable AI method, a model to be explained is needed.
-This chapter introduces the trade-off between the interpretability and the accuracy of different machine-learning models, the final choice for the architecture of the biased standalone model and assesses its performance on the custom dataset.
+This chapter introduces the trade-off between the interpretability and the accuracy of different machine learning models, the final choice for the architecture of the biased standalone model and assesses its performance on the custom dataset.

 ## Interpretability vs. accuracy
 <!-- Which models are available to choose from? -->